 The Modon-Kul river in Buryatia Republic in Russia turned bright orange.
 The maximum concentration of manganese is exceeded by 61 times.
-Authorities blame former mine of a local tungsten-molybdenum plant.
+Authorities blame the former mine of a local tungsten-molybdenum plant.
 Read More

 The global scale of plastic pollution could be much worse than previously thought.
-Microplastics have been found in some of the most remote regions of the oceans: samples taken from the middle of the South Indian Ocean show microplastic pollution detected at high volumes, 42 particles per cubic metre.
+Microplastics have been found in some of the most remote regions of the oceans: samples taken from the middle of the South Indian Ocean show microplastic pollution detected at high volumes, 42 particles per cubic meter.
 Read More

 Photo source: AB Elise.

 AB Elise, the Russian architectural firm, has developed the project called

 Our colleagues from The Times [continue](http://www.timesonline.co.uk/tol/news/weather/article6965700.ece) [to write](http://www.timesonline.co.uk/tol/travel/outdoors/article6977947.ece) about the inhabitants of Siberia who live permanently in a horrific frosts:

 > Fur, felt and food are Siberia’s holy trinity for surviving and thriving in [exceptionally cold weather](http://metkere.com/en/2010/01/ice-yoda.html).
 “If Britain is getting a dose of our weather, then tell people to put on a fur coat and hat – real, of course”, – says Galina Ivanovna, 62, who stands at her outdoor market stall in Novosibirsk for six hours a day.
 In temperatures as low as minus 38C,she has little appetite for animal rights.